 Also read: How to master financial freedom formulas and become an intelligent investor

-Fundamentals of a financial plan
+Fundamentals of financial planning

 Financial planning is all about setting up your personal finances and individual objectives in line with each other.
 This approach is for everyone and includes keeping track of your daily spending and purchases.
 You can map out your investments, monitor your spending, and adjust your strategy as needed through well-thought-out financial planning.